 Babies tend to get restless when they aren’t able to move for extended periods of time.
 Toys and music can keep a baby distracted for a good chunk of time.
 Keep other toys beside the baby so that they can easily grab one whenever they are getting restless.

 If your baby starts getting bored of the current toy they’re playing with, consider bringing a few bonus ones along for the road trip that they haven’t played with.
 Another thing parents can do to make a road trip more interesting is to point out certain objects on the road to make the trip more enjoyable.

 If you notice any interesting vehicles or planes, state it out loud to grab their attention.
 This might lead to your young one doing the same thing as they look out the window.

 If there are two parents and one child, one parent might have to rearrange their seating area to the back with the baby in order to keep them relaxed.
 Doing this will also give them a chance to do diaper changes, feed the baby, and provide them with toys so that the other parent can continue driving.

-Sometimes the sun can shine inside a vehicle while you’re driving, and this can be very annoying for anyone it happens to.
+Sometimes the sun can shine inside a vehicle while you’re driving, and this can be not very pleasant for anyone it happens to.
 Consider getting a windshield sunshade to prevent this from happening.

 If you’re going on a road trip with a toddler, you might want to bring a port-a-potty so you don’t need to pull over all of the time.

-Motion sickness can become quite an annoyance during a road trip.
-If your young one develops this while driving, consider visiting a doctor beforehand to get some medication.
+Motion sickness can become quite annoying during a road trip, so if your young one develops this while driving, consider visiting a doctor beforehand to get some medication.